latcaa-ce-ntu/ce7-grp-2-capstone/README.md

 ### Docker CI

-Docker and application files are stored in their own directory in the repo. `jokes-webapp-v#` in this instance.
+Docker and application files are stored in their own directory in the repo. `health_care_advisor` in this instance.
 We have tried to design the workflow to be app agnostic.
 Currently, these workflows will work with both js and python projects.
 Adopting a shift-left security approach, we implement the following checks for our Docker CI workflow.
 We also have Sonarqube integrated into our repo so it runs code scans on the repo as well as every pull request.